 - Will you upload documents through the portal, or do they use another secure online document system?
 This will allow them to cut out mailing documents back and forth, which cuts down on wait time and speeds up many steps along the way.

 - Do they have the ability to do video conference calls?
 This will allow them to have meetings with you — “face-to-face.”
-You can also do hearings that are permitted in this manner.
+You can also attend hearings like this, if permitted.

 - How many people will work on your file?